Cvaniak/NoteSH/README.md

  <a href="https://github.com/Cvaniak/NoteSH"><img alt="" src="https://raw.githubusercontent.com/Cvaniak/NoteSH/master/documentation/NoteshApp.png" width="100%"></a>
 </p>

-## In last Update - Vim/Custom Key bindings
+## In last Update - Change Background Color

-In last update you can find support for for custom key bindings.
-More info in seperate section.
+* You can change background color now!
+* JSON is saved with indent
+* Focus bug fixes
+* Fixed bug that you can't create new Note with some key bindings if there is no notes yet

 ## Installation